codeBelt/StructureJS/README.md

 ### `EventDispatcher`

-A base event bus class for managing prioritized queues of event listeners and dispatching events.
+A base event bus class for managing prioritized queues of event listeners and dispatched events.

 ```js
 this.dispatchEvent('change');